Pylons/deform/CONTRIBUTING.rst

 Contributing
 ============

+You are working on the `2.0-branch`.
+This branch is the latest, stable release branch.
+Development of new features takes place on the `master` branch.

 All projects under the Pylons Projects, including this one, follow the guidelines established at [How to Contribute](https://pylonsproject.org/community-how-to-contribute.html) and